up42/docs/source/up42-blocks/data/aws-s2-l2a.rst

 Block type: ``DATA``

 This block provides full scenes of Sentinel-2 (A/B)’s multispectral imaging sensor in processing level L-2A in SAFE folder structure.
-The data is collected form `AWS Sentinel 2 bucket <https://registry.opendata.aws/sentinel-2/>`_.
+The data is collected from `AWS Sentinel 2 bucket <https://registry.opendata.aws/sentinel-2/>`_ in SAFE format.
-The output format is identical to the unzipped SAFE folder that can be acquired from ESA’s Scihub or other DIAS systems.
+The output format is identical to the uncompressed SAFE folder that can be acquired from ESA’s Scihub or other DIAS platforms.
 The products are radiometrically and geometrically corrected (including orthorectification).

-Important application areas for Sentinel-2 imagery are land cover monitoring (agriculture, forestry), coastal area monitoring, inland water monitoring, glacier monitoring and flood mapping.
+Important application areas for Sentinel-2 imagery are: land cover monitoring (agriculture, forestry), coastal area monitoring, inland water monitoring, glacier monitoring and flood mapping.

 .. note::